Skip to main content

 A state of insulin resistance, characterized by impaired signaling through this cascade, can therefore blunt the cell’s ability to respond to the growth signals initiated by testosterone.
 Exercise is the most effective non-pharmacological intervention for improving insulin sensitivity.

 It promotes the translocation of GLUT4 transporters to the cell membrane, allowing for more efficient glucose uptake, and enhances the overall function of the PI3K/Akt pathway.
-By restoring insulin sensitivity, exercise ensures that the cellular machinery for is fully operational and ready to respond to the anabolic commands delivered by testosterone.
+By restoring insulin sensitivity, exercise ensures that the cellular machinery for protein synthesis is fully operational and ready to respond to the anabolic commands delivered by testosterone.

 Aromatase Activity Adiposity and Hormonal Balance